Arjun1999/ComputerGraphics_MiniProject/README.md

 Controls:
 WASD for avatar movement

-Q to switch to avatar mode
+Q to switch to avatar mode.\
 C to switch to camera drone mode.
-Press arrow keys, I/O for movement.
+Press arrow keys, I/O for movement.\
-R to reset camera.
+R to reset camera.\